RobotTrick/WhatsApp-API-Bot/README.md

     }
 }
 ```
+- Add your language code as key, the lang-code should be in `IETF language tag` format.
 - Try to stick to the format and translate from the English language available in the file.
 - Maintain the position of the special characters (emojis, `.*,-/\{}`).
 - When you done, open a __pull request__ or send us the file to [our](https://t.me/RobotTrickSupport) Telegram.